qest-cz/style-helpers/README.md

 `;
 ```

-If you don't care about care about types, you can import functions directly from the package.
+If you don't care about types, you can import functions directly from the package.

 ```tsx
 import { color, resolution, util, baseUnit, transition, cssCondition, media } from '@qest/style-helpers';